qualcomm/mkosi-qcom/README.md

 compliant Devicetree blob, you need to ensure the board's dtb file is loaded during boot - e.g. by systemd-boot.

-When baking the image, the *--devicetree* option provides the means for selecting a DeviceTree blob from the installed packages.
+When baking the image, the *--devicetrees* option provides the means for selecting a DeviceTree blob from the installed packages.
 When installing the generated package into an existing installation, make sure that the generated *systemd-boot* loader entry contains the correct **devicetree** entry, or that